mygithubadel/flower_delivery/README.md

 a number of functional tests were added to the project, they use a second database for testing, the tables will be emptied after the test is completed.

-there is a separate file for envionment variables for the test environment, its located in /backend/.env.test

-its currently configured to run on the host machine.
+there is a separate file for envionment variables for the test environment, its located in /backend/.env.test, tests are currently configured to be executed on the host machine.

 in the backend directory, run